deeptanshukumar/Confluence/README.md

 2)Run "pip install flask openai spotipy dotenv oAuth logging" after activation of the workspace to install all the required dependencies <br/>

 <h3>.env file</h3>
-1)Create a spotify dev account , then user_profile<createapp<settings
+1)Create a spotify dev account , then user_profile -> setting
 2)Copy paste your client id and secret into the respective fields 3)Go to aiml.com and make an account
-4)Go to Get API < generate apikey and paste this.env file 5)In the dev account make sure to put your redirecting URL "http://localhost:5000/callback"
+4)Go to Get API -> generate apikey and paste this in your .env file 5)In the dev account make sure to put your redirecting URL "http://localhost:5000/callback"

 Follow this exact file tree while performing tasks on the files